agile-lab-dev/witboost-cdp-spark-specific-provisioner/README.md

 * **core**: Contains model case classes and shared logic among the projects
 * **service**: Contains the Provisioner Service logic.
 This is the module on which we provision the workload.

-See [HLD documentation](docs/cdpPublic/HLD.md)  for more information about the logic of this project.
+See [CDP public HLD documentation](docs/cdpPublic/HLD.md) or [CDP private HLD documentation](docs/cdpPrivate/HLD.md) for more information about the logic of this project.

 ## Running